 As a survey taker, you might come across these automated marketplaces when redirected from one survey to another and wonder whether these sites are legit.
 If in doubt, you can cross-check the domain of the site you are forwarded to with an extensive database of sources like HuginX.

 Marketplace suppliers range from traditional consumer panels to website communities and social media sites.
 The publisher is paid a share of the cost per interview (CPI) for completed surveys, which is priced dynamically based on factors such as scarcity of target groups and length of the survey.
 The number of available respondents will also vary over time, depending on overall demand for a specific target group.

 Respondent marketplaces are efficient

-Clients of respondent marketplaces benefit from having cost-efficient access to market research audiences on tap without investing in proprietary first-party data assets.
-The automated platform also eliminates the need to have a project manager conduct the project’s fieldwork.
-Instead, the research buyer can launch the project through a DIY portal and monitor the fieldwork and the results in real-time through a dashboard.
-The whole process saves time for all parties, which means fieldwork can be done swiftly, supporting agile research methods when that is needed.
+Clients of respondent marketplaces benefit from having cost-efficient access to market research audiences without investing in proprietary first-party data assets.
+The automated platform eliminates the need to have a project manager conduct the project’s fieldwork, allowing research buyers to launch the project through a DIY portal and monitor the fieldwork and results in real time through a dashboard.

 This whole process saves time for all parties, supporting agile research methods when needed.
 However, it is important to note that there may be potential privacy issues associated with sharing personal data, and users should be aware of these risks before participating in online market research.